Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Introduction

-We propose a method for creating a diagnostic dataset with distinct test cases to enable more precise interpretations of LMs in fact completion situations.
-Our experiments with the mechanistic interpretability method of causal tracing (CT) \citep{meng2022locating} show that models exhibit a more complex behavior that is not captured by previous test datasets.
-In this work, we disentangle and detail different \emph{prediction scenarios} for which LMs can be expected to show distinct behaviors.
-We identify four such scenarios (see \Cref{fig:mechanism_examples}): 1)~Generic language modeling, when the model does not respond with facts, such as when generating a story.
-2)~Guesswork, when the model responds with a fact but is uncertain.
-3) Heuristics recall, when the model uses shallow heuristics, \EG\ that people with Korean-sounding names are more likely to live in Korea.
-And finally: 4)~Exact fact recall, when the model has indeed memorized the correct answer and recalls it for the prediction.
-We show how interpretations of LMs based on each scenario yield fundamentally different results.
+In this work, we disentangle and detail four different \emph{prediction scenarios} for which LMs can be expected to show distinct behaviors (see \Cref{fig:mechanism_examples}).
+The scenarios are: 1)~\emph{Generic language modeling}, when the model does not respond with facts, such as when generating a story.
+2)~\emph{Guesswork}, when the model responds with a fact but is uncertain.
+3) \emph{Heuristics recall}, when the model uses shallow heuristics, \EG\ that people with Korean-sounding names are more likely to live in Korea.
+4)~\emph{Exact fact recall}, when the model has indeed memorized the correct answer and recalls it for the prediction.
+We show how interpretations of LMs can be extended to these scenarios and how each scenario yields distinct interpretability results.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0pt] \item We propose diagnostic criteria to identify four different prediction scenarios for factual queries that should be interpreted in separation (see \Cref{fig:mechanism_examples}). \item We show how a dataset previously used for LM interpretations mixes these scenarios and propose an alternative method, \textsc{PrISM}, for creating model-specific diagnostic datasets to support precise studies of LM behavior.
-We create and release \textsc{PrISM} datasets for GPT-2 XL, Llama 2 7B and Llama 2 13B, respectively. \item Using our diagnostic datasets and the method of causal tracing (CT), we show how LM interpretations for each of the different prediction scenarios yield fundamentally different results, while interpretations of aggregations over different scenarios are dominated by the results from the exact fact recall scenario.
-This highlights the necessity of disentangled and precise interpretations of LMs for fact completion.\footnote{All of our code and data will be released soon.} \end{itemize}
+In particular, this work makes three main contributions.
+First, we propose a method, \textsc{PrISM}, for creating a diagnostic dataset with distinct test cases to enable more extensive and precise interpretations of fact completion in LMs (\S\ref{sec:recall-dataset}).
+We create and release \textsc{PrISM} datasets for GPT-2 XL, Llama 2 7B and Llama 2 13B, respectively.
+Second, our experiments with the interpretability method of causal tracing (CT) show that the models exhibit a complex behavior on the \textsc{PrISM} scenarios not captured by previous results (\S\ref{sec:CT-sensitivity-aggregation}).
+Third, our in-depth analysis of information flow confirms that models employ distinct inference mechanisms for the \textsc{PrISM} scenarios.
+For example, we observe contrasting results for exact fact recall compared to generic language modeling samples (\S\ref{sec:information-flow}).
+Taken together, our work expands on the scenarios that can be analyzed for interpretations of LMs for fact completion and yield new interpretations of LMs.\footnote{Dataset and code are available at \url{https://github.com/dsaynova/lm_interpretation_fact_completion}.}